Pinpoint Answer Today logoPinpoint Answer Today

 What is the answer to LinkedIn Pinpoint #619?

-The answer is Types of columns: Advice, Gossip, Steering, Spinal, Ionic all form compound phrases with the word 'column'.
+The answer is Columns: Advice, Gossip, Steering, Spinal, Ionic.